 Steinhaus Bunderhee, Medieval tower fortress in Bunderhee, Germany

-The building arose in the 14th century as a residence for an East Frisian chieftain, initially designed as a fortified storage facility.
-A baroque western wing was added in 1735, marking an architectural modernization of the complex.
+The building dates to the 14th century, when it was built as a residence for an East Frisian chieftain and also served as a fortified storage facility.
+A baroque western wing was added in 1735, giving the complex a different appearance and function.

 The fortress holds regular exhibitions about East Frisian chieftains and maintains a dedicated space for displaying historical keyboard instruments collection.